Science Teaching Network

 • Professional learning by observing one Nature Museum educator-taught lesson in your classroom.

-• Participate in three Saturday PD workshops to support curriculum implementation, reflection on science teaching practices, and teacher collaboration (September, November, January).
+• Participate in three Saturday PD workshops to support curriculum implementation, reflection on science teaching practices, and teacher collaboration (September, October, TBD).

 • Earn a stipend of up to $200 and up to 36 professional development clock hours.